top of page

 Social Media Director

-Alex is in her third year at UCLA School of Law, where she is involved in the Jewish Law Students Association and the Labor and Economic Justice Clinic, a pro-bono legal clinic.
+Alex received her law degree from UCLA School of Law, where she was involved in the Jewish Law Students Association and the Labor and Economic Justice Clinic, a pro-bono legal clinic.
+Alex is now working for the law firm of Atkinson, Andelson, Loya, Ruud & Romo.
 After losing her brother, Alex applied to law school in order to make a change in drug education laws on a state and federal level.
 She has helped run social media campaigns on Instagram, like Light Our Country Purple, in order to honor those lost to a drug overdose.
 Alex is passionate about spreading awareness, making drug harm reduction tools readily accessible, and reducing the stigma around addiction.

 Griffin Shamash